raspberrypilearning/welcome-to-antarctica/en/step_3.md

 title: Add interaction styling to an element
 ---

-When writing CSS, you might want to change the styling on an element when the user interacts with it.
+When writing CSS, you might want to change the styling of an element when the user interacts with it.

 In the example above, you are changing the styling of the `a` elements, but only when a user **hovers** over them with their mouse.
 The syntax for this is `a:hover`.